Neuroscience Workshop - virtual

 Neuroscience teaches us about the brain mechanisms that influence the mind, the driving force behind every thought, memory, emotion and behaviour that people have, and as coaches we need to learn to work with both.
-This two-day specialist interest workshop will provide you with an understanding of the brain-body mechanisms associated with stress and anxiety and how they are triggered.
+This live, virtual specialist interest workshop will provide you with an understanding of the brain-body mechanisms associated with stress and anxiety and how they are triggered.
 From that you will practice implementing the learning into a coaching conversation to help you better support your coachees with their work-related stress.

 A reduction in manpower, increased workload, tight deadlines, too much pressure and responsibility, coupled with a lack of managerial support are often cited as the main causes of work related stress, which during 2016/17 resulted in 45% of all working days lost due to ill health (Health and Safety Executive, 2018).
 However, a more worrying trend is the increase in presenteeisum which has more than tripled since 2010 (CIPD 2018).
 It is therefore unsurprising that the topic of stress and anxiety is becoming a common denominator in coaching conversations, with many coachee’s narratives corroborating the statistical evidence.